Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

 - a qualified medical professional examined you

-- you’ve received treatment or rehabilitation
+- you’ve received treatment or rehabilitation for the disability or condition

 - treatment will continue or you have a plan for the next 2 years